korntimaroon/hexa_pocket/README.md

 | Desktop Macos  |     /       |          |
 | Desktop Window |     /       |          |
 | Desktop Linux  |     /       |          |

+# Gas Price

+In Haxa Pocket we charge you only 2% of gas